afshinrahmati/Algorithm/README.md

 * Insert(O(n)) Unshift(O(n)) // because add in first array
 * Delete(O(n))
 - if we have douple array memory has bad performance
-- bad performance for insert abd delete
+- bad performance for insert OR delete
 - if we want to add in middle array we have to push are an elenemant to the end
 + it is good for searchin
 + it is good for caching for reading